Why does my weight fluctuate so much?

 How much does your weight fluctuate in a day?

 Have you ever eaten well, stayed hydrated, exercised consistently and still seen a weight increase?
 That’s because the scale isn’t showing the whole picture.
+In fact, it’s normal for your weight to shift by 1 to 3 kg in a single day, even when you’ve done nothing wrong.

 Weight is influenced by many factors beyond fat loss, including water retention, food and drink intake, digestion, bowel movements, muscle gain, hydration levels, sleep, stress and medication.
 These fluctuations are a normal part of the body’s day-to-day processes.